 Table of Contents

-Section 1: Amiibo Overview / Pros & Cons
+Section 1: Character Overview

 Section 2: Recommended Equipment

-Pikachu – Recommended Stats & Bonuses
+Recommended Stats & Bonuses

-For more information on equipment, including instructions on how to farm for custom parts, please read the amiibo equipment guide.
+For more information on equipment – including instructions on how to farm for custom parts – please read our amiibo equipment guide.

-+80 Attack / +80 Defense / -40 Speed
++100 Attack / +100 Defense / -80 Speed

-Pikachu – Recommended Custom Moves
+Recommended Custom Moves

-- Thunder Burst: A custom move version of Pikachu’s down special, and one of the most effective attacks in the entire metagame.
-It is absolutely essential to Pikachu’s success.
+- Thunder Burst: You may not know this, but Thunder Burst is actually a really good custom move.
 Rather than calling upon a projectile thunderbolt, Pikachu itself will explode with a burst of electricity.
 This attack pierces shields and is extremely strong to boot.
 Once again, it’s absolutely essential to Pikachu’s success.

-Once your amiibo’s equipment setup is refined and ready to go, your training will officially begin!
-If you encountered a problem while feeding your amiibo, feel free to jump into Amiibo Dojo’s Discord server to ask a question.
+Once your amiibo’s stats, bonuses, and custom moves are refined and ready to go, your training will officially begin!
+If you encountered a problem while equipping your amiibo, feel free to join our Discord server to ask for help.

 Section 3: Training Your Amiibo

-Amiibo training is a very specific task, and for the best possible results, you will need to go about it very carefully.
-You can’t just go all-out and use combos and aerials: both of these are frowned upon in the amiibo metagame.
-Instead, you should remain grounded at all times, punishing your amiibo for every aerial move it uses against you.
+Amiibo training is a very specific task, and for the best possible result, you will need to approach it with caution.
+You can’t just go all-out using combos and aerials: both are seen as “newbie tactics” by competitive trainers.
+Instead, you should remain grounded at all times, making sure to punish your amiibo for every aerial attack it uses against you.
 This is true regardless of whether or not your amiibo was fed equipment.

 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-Pikachu – Training Tips
+Training Tips (Vanilla-Only)

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.